opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 The Level Settings dialog is available for audio clips as well, allowing you to check the location of the related file, or to update the loading path to a different location, or to a different file (see  :ref:`Editing Level Settings <editing_level_settings>`  ).

 The soundtrack you define with audio clips will be created by merging all of the contents of audio columns according to the volume you set for each of them.
-While it cannot be played back when using the playback controls in the viewer, it can be scrubbed with the current frame cursor in the xsheet frame column or in the viewer framebar, and played back when a scene is previewed (see  :ref:`Editing Audio Clips <editing_audio_clips>`  and  :ref:`Previewing the Animation <previewing_the_animation>`  ).
+While it cannot be played back when using the playback controls in the viewer, it can be scrubbed with the current frame cursor in the Xsheet frame column or in the viewer framebar, and played back when a scene is previewed (see  :ref:`Editing Audio Clips <editing_audio_clips>`  and  :ref:`Previewing the Animation <previewing_the_animation>`  ).

 When a scene is rendered in a file format supporting audio, (MP4, MOV, WebM or AVI), the soundtrack will be included in the file (see  :ref:`Rendering the Animation <rendering_the_animation>`  ).

-.. note:: Audio clips loaded in sub-xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-xsheets <using_sub-xsheets>`  ).
+.. note:: Audio clips loaded in Sub-Xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ).

 .. note:: As the soundtrack cannot be played back when viewing files in the OpenToonz flipbook, you can activate the Use Default Viewer for Movie Formats option in the Preferences > General dialog in order to view files with their own default viewer, e.g. QuickTime for the MOV format, thus playing back the soundtrack as well.